macuacuafrancisco/refera-fullstack-challenge/README.md

 - Provide clear instructions on how to run the application in development mode

+1) Go to your workspace and on terminal run:
-1) git clone git@github.com:macuacuafrancisco/refera-fullstack-challenge.git
+ > git clone git@github.com:macuacuafrancisco/refera-fullstack-challenge.git
-2) Go to project root root (cd refera-fullstack-challenge)
+ Go to project root root (cd refera-fullstack-challenge)
-3) > npm install
+ > npm install
+  make sure the port 8000 is available
-4) > npm run dev
+ > npm run dev
+ exit the folder (cd ..), on the workspace root check the following project(frontend)

-5) git clone git@github.com:macuacuafrancisco/refera-fullstack-challenge-front.git
+2) git clone git@github.com:macuacuafrancisco/refera-fullstack-challenge-front.git
-6) > npm install
+ > npm install
-7) > npm start
+ > npm start

 - Provide clear instructions on how the application would run in a production environment